devlimee/rbw-discord-top/README.md

-# How to run this Script?
+# How to run this Script
 Press `CTRL+SHIFT+I` in the Discord app, go to the Console, and paste the script.

 # Author